Robert Henson (American football): Professional career

-Henson was drafted by the Washington Redskins in the sixth round of the 2009 NFL Draft, to compete for a middle linebacker position and contributing to special teams.
+Henson was selected by the Washington Redskins in the sixth round of the 2009 NFL draft, to compete for a middle linebacker position and contributing to special teams.

 On September 21, 2009, following an "unsightly" 9-7 home victory, Henson posted some disparaging remarks via his Twitter account about fans who had booed and jeered the Redskins' performance.
 Specifically he called the fans who jeered the team "dim wits", said that the same people would trade places with him in a second due to the money he was making, and that he did not appreciate being booed in his own home stadium.
 Henson went further by saying the fans did not understand what was best for the team because they "work 9 to 5 at McDonald's", which drew the most criticism.
 After much criticism from the media and fans, Henson apologized and has since deactivated his account.
 He was placed on injured reserve on September 4, 2010.

 On August 5, 2011, he waived by the Redskins.